zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 Young, J. H. (1956) : Ancient Towers on the Island of Siphnos. *American Journal of Archaeology*, vol. 60/1, pp. 51-55.

-The Towers of Sifnos: [www.sifnos-towers.gr](https://www.sifnos-towers.gr/en.html) [This is a new site with an updated database.]
+The Towers of Sifnos: [www.sifnos-towers.gr](https://www.sifnos-towers.gr/en.html) [This is a new website with an updated database.]